yuanw10/mysql-merge-tool/README.md

 ### 3) Output
 Based on the differences found during the comparison between the two databases, an SQL file named `merge_sql.sql` containing the necessary SQL commands to modify the target database will be generated under the root directory.
-The SQL file includes statements to add, modify, or delete database objects (tables, columns, constraints) as necessary
+The SQL file includes statements to add, modify, or drop tables, columns, constraints in the target database as necessary.
+The SQL file does not contain or update records.

 ## Limitations
 - The tool's ability to generate accurate modification statements for complex table **constraints** may be limited.
 It is recommended to review the constraint modification statements as needed
 - The tool supports MySQL databases only as it was developed based on MySQL commands
+- The tool is designed to handle updates to definitions of tables and columns, and does not support other database objects such as views, stored procedures, functions, etc.